 “Come from the Shadows” was really sad since it covered many stories that involved the suffering that was going on in other countries, specifically El Salvador.
 However, the ending where they played baseball together showed some teamwork and bonding.
 The flashbacks of Doug and his wife was touching.
 No Hanson for this one.
 Strange…

-“Mike’s POV”–though kind of obvious but intriguing to see Mike struggling inside after the crime and wanting more and more afterward.
-It is indeed a scary though that the way to get money is by killing someone and then using the money to buy things that you thought would impress others and/or leading to many other opportunities but life isn’t like that.
-Hanson and Doug teamed up for this one with Doug being the cool dude (like he always is, lol) and Hanson being the nerdy looking dude–too much on the side of weird, but it was his advantage as to not draw attention to himself.
+“Mike’s POV” seemed kind of obvious but intriguing to see Mike struggling inside after the crime and wanting more and more afterward.
+It was indeed scary that the way to get money was by killing someone and then using the money to buy things that you thought would impress others and/or leading to many other opportunities but life wasn’t like that.
+Hanson and Doug teamed up for this one with Doug being the cool dude (like he always was, lol) and Hanson being the nerdy looking dude–too much on the side of weird, but it was his advantage as to not draw attention to himself.
 It was really Hanson’s turn to fight with Mike and payback time for Doug since he had to fight alone in the other earlier episode.

 “Parental Guidance Suggested” had them spying on this one family suspected of burglary.
 Doug and Harry were sooo dead with Judy–IF she wasn’t so focused on spying on the neighbors.
 So funny Sal was hauled away!
 Poor Sal, they had to focus on work and did not want to be exposed.
 Too bad.